typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ### Inheritance

 A type can subtype another type.
 As a result, the subtype inherits all the attributes owned and roles played by its supertype.
 However, while an entity or relation type can only have a single supertype, entity, and relation types can be subtypes of other entity and relation subtypes, resulting in a type hierarchy.
-For example, “business unit” subtypes “user group”, which subtypes “subject”, which subtypes “Entity type” built-in type.
+For example, “business unit” subtypes “user group”, which subtypes “subject”, which subtypes “Entity type” base type.

 <div class="note">
 [Note]